5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 Run #.MyApp.SetLX #.MyApp.GetCommandLineArg ⍬
 ~~~

-The `EventCodes` class comes with a method `GetName` that, when fed with an integer, returns the symbolic name.
+The `EventCodes` class comes with a method `GetName` that, when fed with an integer, returns the corresponding symbolic name.
 We can use that to convert return codes to meaningful names:

 ~~~
       #.EventCodes.GetName¨ #.MyApp.FileRelatedErrorCodes